openvinotoolkit/open_model_zoo/models/public/mobilenet-v2-pytorch/mobilenet-v2-pytorch.md

 ## Use Case and High-Level Description

-MobileNet V2 is image classification model pretrained on ImageNet dataset.
-This is a PyTorch implementation of MobileNetV2 architecture as described in the paper ["Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation"](https://arxiv.org/abs/1801.04381).
+MobileNet V2 is image classification model pre-trained on ImageNet dataset.
+This is a PyTorch\* implementation of MobileNetV2 architecture as described in the paper ["Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation"](https://arxiv.org/abs/1801.04381).

-The model input is a blob that consists of a single image of "1x3x224x224" in RGB order.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `RGB` order.

 The model output is typical object classifier for the 1000 different classifications matching with those in the ImageNet database.